 Dimethicone is a type of silicone that is used in a ton of hair products and contributes to product buildup that makes your hair feel greasy.
 Since it acts as a protecting cover on the surface of the hair, it stops moisture and nutrients from coming in and instead collects dirt and residue.
 It can clog the pores on the scalp and cause skin irritation.

 Cocamidopropyl betaine is another foam booster.
 Although it’s derived from coconut oil, it can have negative effects.
 This surfactant is used in hair products along with dimethylaminopropylamine, which can cause skin irritation, allergies, rosacea, and eczema.

 Triclosan was banned from being used in antibacterial soaps in 2016 but is still allowed in toothpaste, shampoos, and deodorants.
 It’s a chemical antibacterial agent known to cause hormone disruptions, which can lead to cancer and affect fetal development, among other things.

 Retinyl palmitate is the ester of retinol combined with palmitic acid.
 It’s a known skin irritant that can cause peeling, scaling, redness, and itching.
 Side effects of retinyl palmitate may include cancer, reproductive problems, and organ toxicity.

 Harmless Shampoo Ingredients

-While there are many bad ingredients in shampoos and harmful shampoo brands, plenty of shampoos use only natural, non-toxic, and organic ingredients, and you can even make your own homemade hair treatments using things from your kitchen.
-If you are suffering from hair loss or unhealthy hair growth and think chemicals such as the ones mentioned above may to blame, try switching to a natural alternative.
+While there are many bad ingredients in shampoos and harmful shampoo brands, plenty of shampoos use only natural, non-toxic, and organic ingredients, and you can even make your own homemade hair treatments using ingredients from your kitchen.
+If you are suffering from hair loss or unhealthy hair growth and think chemicals such as the ones mentioned above may be to blame, try switching to a natural alternative.
 You can also try taking natural supplements that contain plant-derived ingredients that work synergistically to help your natural hair growth.